 This course will examine how Christian ethical principles can been used to analyze a particular ethical problem.
 The content of the course will be announced in the course schedule prior to the semester when it is offered.
 The course may be taken more than once provided the content has changed.
-3 credtis.
-Dr. Fodor
+3 credits.